If you have any other questions, let us know and we’ll try to answer them.

 - Additional external door to Main Hall (providing potential access to school grounds in due course)

-- Larger waiting/meeting room (subject to agreement with health centre)
+- Larger waiting/meeting room

 A competitive tender for a scheme which included all of these things gave us prices of around £700,000.
 We did then spend a lot of time working with a builder to see if we could reduce the price but found it impossible, without substantial risk, to achieve a price below £500,000.